thatdevgirl/block-controller/block-controller/readme.txt

 2. Screenshot of the block audit page, where administrators can see a list of all blocks used across the site.

 == Changelog ==

+= 1.2 =
+* Replacing `wp_localize_script` with `wp_add_inline_script` to pass PHP data to the JavaScript.
+This better adheres to WordPress standards.
+* Adding new blocks to the list of blocks capable of being disabled.
+Most of them are the ones that support full-site editing.

 = 1.1.3 =
 * Fixing a fatal PHP bug that was discovered in PHP 8, where the array_merge to combine all blocks across all packages into a single array fails because the keys are also passed to the array_merge function.